Nolah mattress topper review: on the wave to better sleep

 (Image credit: Future)

-The mattress topper doesn't seem to cover the surface area of the bed, leaving about a 1-inch gap on both the left side and the top of my bed.
+The mattress topper doesn't seem to cover the full surface area of my bed, leaving about a one-inch gap on both the left side and the top of my bed.
 Now, pillows sit at the head of my bed, and I sleep on the right side of the bed, so didn't affect my day-to-day.
 I don't share the bed with anyone and am not in danger of slipping too close to the edge, but it definitely does narrow the bed a bit, since you're not going to try to sleep on an uneven surface.

 I ponder why it's slightly smaller than the normal 54" by 75" of a standard full-size bed.
 Upon closer inspection, the mattress' material label notes the dimensions of the bed as 52.5" x 74.5".
 Of course, once sheets are on, you can't really notice.